petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/consuming-apis/api-query-parameters.md

 ## Flatten Parameter

-Use this parameter to retrieve items that exist within a hierarchical structure (i.e. parent and child).
-For example, fetch parent user groups and its child user groups inside of it (e.g. Raylife Global is the parent organization to the different regional Raylife organizations.).
+Use this parameter to retrieve items within a hierarchical structure, such as fetching parent user groups and their respective child user groups.
+For example, Raylife Global serves as the parent organization for various regional Raylife organizations.

 ### REST API Example